-Do take a minute to check out TejiMandi’s exclusively hand-crafted smallcases – the Teji Mandi Flagship and the Multiplier – that we have put together with careful study of the markets to fetch you index-beating returns.
+Do take a minute to check out TejiMandi’s exclusively hand-crafted smallcases – The Teji Mandi Flagship And The Multiplier – that we have put together with careful study of the markets to fetch you attractive returns.

 Moreover, Smallcase’s structure is such that it allows the entire portfolio to be exited like a single stock without the hassle associated with trading multiple instruments.

 All in all, Smallcases bring much-needed simplicity into otherwise complex financial instruments and asset allocation methods used by the investor.

 However, being disruptive and innovative is one thing; being viable to the common man/woman is another.
 As Smallcase gets ready to revolutionize the structure of financial innovation, there are many investors who have doubts about this new product.
 Some experts believe that Smallcases will bring about a sharp decline in mutual funds and ETFs, making these investments redundant.
 Against this background, let us try to understand if investing in smallcases is actually worth it or not.